EnigmaBridge/certbot-external-auth/README.md

 This plugin only supports authentication, not installation.

+Currently it produces one-line JSON with challenge to process by the script on the stdout.
+After the challenge is processed, external process is supposed to send a new line to continue with the process.

+## Example

+TBD.

+## Future work

+* Communicate challenges via named pipes
+* Communicate challenges via sockets
+* Call an external script with the challenges in parameter

+## About

 Loosely based on the Let's Encrypt nginx plugin and [certbot-external]

 Once ticket [2782] is resolved this won't be needed.